-Once you complete your Intent to Enroll, and activate your SDSUid, log in to the application portal, Aztec Scholarships, during the application period, which is mid-spring to mid-August.
+Scholarships are available in the Aztec Scholarship portal during the application period, which takes place mid-spring to mid-August.
 Families should make financial arrangements to pay for university expenses in full.
 Scholarships are not guaranteed.
 Apply on the application portal, Aztec Scholarships during the application period.

 Types of Expenses